MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### TL;DR
 - Don't let the obelisks blow up
-- Kill all 3 Disciple's Compasses
+- Kill every Disciple's Compass
-- Kill all 6 Glyphkeepers
+- Kill every Glyphkeeper
 - Document which glyph the correct GK dropped
 - Shoot the correct glyphs on the correct obelisk